alicehmd/BINMAT-Rules/README.md

 The attacker and defender should be seated opposite each other, and the area between them is hence known as the 'play area'.
 The play area should be divided into six parallel 'lanes' which traverse the area from attacker to defender or vice versa.

-The BINMAT deck being used for gameplay (as described in section 1) should be shuffled, and then dealt as follows:
+The BINMAT deck being used for gameplay ([The Binmat Deck](#the-binmat-deck)) should be shuffled, and then dealt as follows:

 Deal thirteen face up cards in a deck at the defender's end of the right three lanes.
 Deal thirteen face down cards in a deck at the defender's end of the left three lanes.